OpenPrinting/cpdb-libs/README.md

 **The backend's containerization must allow D-Bus access to the service from multiple clients simultaneously, where it is not known beforehand which clients.**

 **There is also a way of sharing domain sockets needed, as for example the CUPS Snap does iwth CUPS' socket, only that here we need to provide a directory for bind-mounting which can hold several sockets.**

+**The frontend does not need to communicate with any of the print environments, like CUPS, and the backends only need to communicate with the print environment they are made for.
+Generally only user access and not admin access to the print environments is needed, so listing available printers, setting options, and printing, not creating queues, removing jobs, ...**